rsync

 |

-The key problem with cp utility is that it does not preserve timestamp of the file.
+The key problem with cp utility is that it by default it has a non-intuitive behaviour for Windows users: it does not preserve timestamp of the file.
 You need to use option -p to force this behaviour.

 -p -- Preserve the characteristics of the source_file.
 Copy the contents, modification times, and permission modes of the source_file to the destination files.

-There are two basic formats of the cp command that allow you to:
+There are several formats of the cp command that allow you to:

 Following is the general format of the cp command.